benbovy/PyGChem/README.md

 -   Numpy 1.5 or higher
 -   Matplotlib 1.0 or higher
 -   Basemap extension for matplotlib
+-   FortranFormat (will be included in the project)

-Optional modules:
+Optional modules (Widgets, Shell...):
 -   IPython
--   PyQt4 4.4+
+-   PySide (PyQt4 not supported yet)
 -   NetworkX

-We recommend the installation of a scientific python distribution:
+We highly recommend the installation of a scientific python distribution:
 -   Python XY (Windows): <http://code.google.com/p/pythonxy/>
 -   Enthought Canopy or EPD (Multi-platform, free academic license):
     <https://www.enthought.com/>